 Dorothea Mackellar might love a sunburnt country, but the resulting drought and fire can cause untold human and financial cost.
-Our ‘Rural or Remote Facility Bushfire Risk Management’ checklist has been created with the input of members with specialist knowledge and the overarching view that prior preparation and planning can mitigate the risk of disaster.
-It takes you through the steps to follow – from preliminary planning to evacuation, pre-season preparation and how to monitor an approaching fire, right through to post-fire recovery.
+Our ‘Rural or Remote Facility Bushfire Risk Management’ checklist has been created with the input of members with specialist knowledge and the overarching view is that prior preparation and planning can significantly mitigate the risk of disaster.
+It takes you through the steps to follow – from preliminary planning, pre-season preparation, how to monitor an approaching fire, right through to evacuation and post-fire recovery.
 With the risk of bushfire greatest in the west, north west and central areas of the continent, Members with campuses and facilities in those areas may wish to commence preparations and review their emergency response plans prior to the holidays.

-we saw more burst pipes and pipe failures than ever before – and dealt with 28 claims at a cost of over $2 million.
-Burst pipes can lead to both floor and ceiling damage, structural damage and/or water getting stuck in walls which can allow mould to develop, introducing the potential for health problems.
+Last year we saw another spate of burst pipes and joint/valve failures.
+Burst pipes can lead to both floor and ceiling damage, structural damage and/or water getting in behind walls which can allow mould to develop, introducing the potential for health problems.
 Damage can be exacerbated where these leaks go undetected for days and the holiday period is one of those times when this can happen.

 Our ‘Building Risk Assessment and Resilience’ checklist helps you identify which buildings are most at risk from natural perils including bushfire, flooding and windstorms and outlines how to perform a rapid COPE-based risk assessment.
 COPE examines four key elements of a building – its construction, occupancy, protection and exposure – and helps you to assess the risk associated with each element.

 We hope that these checklists will give you a good place to start and provide a helpful resource as you head into the Christmas and New Year break.
-2020 is almost done and it probably is fair to say that we are all looking forward to a better and more normal 2020.
+2021 is almost done and it probably is fair to say that we are all looking forward to a more normal 2022.